 Keep in mind that increases in your body temperature due to illness may also cause changes in other metrics visible in your Oura data, such as:

-• Increases in respiratory rate that are ~2 breaths per minute above your normal average.
+- Increases in respiratory rate that are ~two breaths per minute above your normal average.

-• Increases in your resting heart rate and, or decreases in your heart rate variability as your body engages your sympathetic (“fight-or-flight”) nervous system while trying to ward off various elements of sickness such as bacteria, viruses, etc.
+- Increases in your resting heart rate or decreases in your heart rate variability as your body engages your sympathetic ("fight-or-flight") nervous system while trying to ward off various elements of sickness such as bacteria, viruses, etc.